justdie386/wiilua/README.md

+SHOULD NOT USE THIS FOR NOW READ BELOW

+I plan to rewrite it in C or C++ instead of ffi because its inefficient the way it is currently done, but it is still very usable, just beware.

 Wii remote library to control things on the wii, example in the test folder, i'll make a file that shows every possible function soon enough.

 to get started